 Follow the examples below for ideas on great herb combinations to add to sea moss gel, as well as what these herbs can do for you:

-- Herb blend for digestive health: one tbsp. chamomile and one tbsp. peppermint
+- Herb blend for digestive health: one tbsp. chamomile and one tbsp. clover

-- Herb blend for immune health: one tbsp.
-Echinacea and one tbsp. astragalus
+- Herb blend for immune health: one tbsp. alma berry and one tbsp. astragalus

 - Herb blend for anxiety: one tbsp. skullcap and one tbsp. lemon balm